 Belgium

 On Nov.
-22, 2022, a royal decree was published, serving as the first regulatory act to formally establish a national policy for the safe and responsible long-term management of high-level and/or long-lived radioactive waste in Belgium.
-This first step in the regulatory process ratifies the decision in principle of deep disposal on Belgian territory – as recommended by ONDRAF/NIRAS – and lays the foundations for establishing the implementation procedures at a later stage and within a clear framework.
-Belgium is taking responsibility for its radioactive waste and making every effort to avoid passing on undue stresses to future generations.
+22, 2022, a Royal Decree was published, serving as the first regulatory act to formally establish a national policy for the safe and responsible long-term management of high-level and/or long-lived radioactive waste in Belgium.
+This first step in the regulatory process ratifies the decision in principle of deep disposal on Belgian territory, as recommended by ONDRAF/NIRAS, and lays the foundations for establishing the implementation procedures at a later stage and within a clear framework.
+Belgium is taking responsibility for their radioactive waste and making every effort to avoid passing on undue stresses to future generations.

 China